MD/PhD Combined Degree

 More information is available from the Graduate Medical Sciences website.

 The applicant must meet the requirements for admission to both the School of Medicine, as a candidate for the MD, and to the Division of Graduate Medical Sciences (GMS), as a candidate for the PhD.
 The minimum entrance requirements and the prerequisite courses for the School of Medicine are the same as those for GMS.
 Applicants for the MD/PhD will be required to submit only the results of the Medical College Admission Test and not those of the Graduate Record Examination, which are normally required for admission to GMS.
 The applicant shall have completed the special prerequisites of the major department of GMS in which they are planning to specialize.
-Applicants must also have carried out research during their undergraduate programs or have research experience.
+Applicants must also have carried out research during their undergraduate programs or have alternative research experience.

 It is anticipated that most applicants will apply for admission to the program as first-year students, but applications will be accepted from students who are already enrolled in the School of Medicine at any time before the beginning of the third year of their MD studies.
 Students actively enrolled in a PhD program of GMS are not eligible for the MD/PhD program until completion of the PhD program.
 Applications to the School of Medicine may be submitted in the final years of the PhD program.